gfxdisp/ColorVideoVDP/README.md

 | Saturation | ![saturation](https://www.cl.cam.ac.uk/research/rainbow/projects/fovvideovdp/html_reports/github_examples/cvvdp/ferris-sat.gif) | DE00 = 33.5 <br /> CVVDP = 6.8960 | ![sat-heatmap](https://www.cl.cam.ac.uk/research/rainbow/projects/fovvideovdp/html_reports/github_examples/cvvdp/heatmaps/ferris-sat-supra.gif) |
 | Colorbalance | ![wb](https://www.cl.cam.ac.uk/research/rainbow/projects/fovvideovdp/html_reports/github_examples/cvvdp/ferris-wb.gif) | DE00 = 33.5 <br /> CVVDP = 7.1682 | ![wb-heatmap](https://www.cl.cam.ac.uk/research/rainbow/projects/fovvideovdp/html_reports/github_examples/cvvdp/heatmaps/ferris-wb-supra.gif) |

+### Visualization

+In addition to the single-valued quality scored in the JOD units, ColourVideoVDP can generate a heatmap (video or image) and a distogram.
+The heatmap is generated when `--heatmap` command argument is passed with one of the following options:
+* `supra-threshold` - the difference values between 0 and 3 will be mapped to blue to yellow colors (visualizes large differences)
+* `threshold` - the difference values between 0 and 1 will be mapped to green to red colors (visualizes small differences)
+* `raw` - the difference values between 0 and 10 will be mapped to back to white

+The `--distogram` command line argument can be followed by a floating point value.
+If present, it will be used as the maximum JOD value to use in the visualization.
+The default is 10.

+Both distogram and heatmap will be saved in the current directory and the filename will contain the name of the test image/video.
+To change the directory in which those files are saved, pass `--output-dir` option.

+### Configuration files

+Configuration files contain a list of available display models (`display_models.json`), colour spaces (`color_spaces.json`) and the parameters of the metric (`cvvdp_parameters.json`).
+Those are located by default in `pycvvdp/vvdp_data` folder.
+Different locations could be specified with the `--config-paths` argument or the `CVVDP_PATH` environment variable.

+If you want to use a different colour space or display model, make a copy of the corresponding file in another directory, add your custom entry, and then pass the path to either the directory or the file as the `--config-paths` argument.

+You can also use a different metric calibration file by passing a path to another `cvvdp_parameters.json` file.

+The modified configuration files must start with the same name as the original file (excluding the file name extension).
+For example, you can create a new metric parameter file `cvvdp_parameters_new.json`, but `new_cvvdp_parameters.json` will not be recognized.

+When looking for the configuration files, the paths specified in the `--config-paths` will be checked first, followed by the directory pointed by the environment variable `CVVDP_PATH`, followed by the default directory `pycvvdp/vvdp_data`.

+To check which `display_models.json` file is used, run `cvvdp` with `--display ?`.

+To check which `cvvdp_parameters.json` file is used, run `cvvdp` with `--verbose`.

 ### Low-level Python interface
 ColourVideoVDP can also be run through the Python interface by instatiating the `pycvvdp.cvvdp` class.